 In recent years, sales automation and sales engagement tools have emerged that do help salespeople become more efficient and productive at the top end of the funnel.

-Meanwhile, sales enablement tools that provide content and training that can help execute sales process.
+Meanwhile, sales enablement tools provide content and training that can help execute the sales process.

 So, software tools that sales teams can use to address the two biggest issues for CEOs (leads and traction).
 In summary:

 1. Getting more SQLs can be addressed by sales automation and sales engagement tools.

 2. Getting traction further down the funnel is the domain of sales enablement.

 So, it’s good to know that a few vendors are working to address this problem.
 SalesGRID is working to provide a platform that solves these problems directly.

 SalesGRID provides a platform to create your own digital sales playbooks that go deep into various Stages, Steps, content, and Power moves needed to convert SQLs into new customers.
 It also provides the reporting and insights into the execution of these playbooks across your sales team.